 “Rhonda helped me so much with my dog Mason.
 When I first got him he was a sweetheart and slowly things started to change.
 He started off by barking at people whenever they were within 5 feet of us and soon it got so bad we couldn’t walk down the street if someone was on the other side of it.
 He would bark, growl, lunge and try to attack them.
 He was also horrible around dogs, when on leash he would lose his mind if he saw another dog, it could have been in the house and Mason would drag me as close as possible so he could bark and growl at it.
 It got so bad that if I saw another person or dog coming our way I would turn around and run as fast as I could back to our house.
 I went through some other training with Mason, primarily using treats to create distractions for him and show him that other people and dogs brought good things but that did nothing to help us and the longer the problems went on the worse it became.
 He was terrible on a leash, he would drag me around, and jump at cars, he had no recall to speak of and if he was off leash and a person was around he would herd them and bark until I was able to pull him away.
 If there was another dog around he would attack them.
 That’s when I found Rhonda.

 Working with Rhonda is the best thing that could have happened to Mason or myself.
-Within a few weeks of training Mason was calmly healing at my side, a week after that he was working on his recall and doing great on the e-collar.
+Within a few weeks of training Mason was calmly healing at my side, a week after that he was working on his recall and doing great.
 About a month after that Rhonda had us walk on Church Street, it was terrifying, but Mason did incredibly.
 I would have never dreamed I could take him into public, let alone on Church Street but he did it.
 We are 6 months out of training and with a lot of hard work and time spent training him, Mason now has perfect recall, he is playing happily with other dogs without incident and I can now take him with me to places like the Burlington Farmers Market without worrying that he will lunge or bark at another person.
 Going into training I just wanted Mason to be reliable off leash and to be able to walk calmly by other dogs and people without me having to worry to much.
 My expectations were blown out of the water, I can now take him wherever I go and I don’t have to worry.
 He will sit calmly in public places and is even to preform down stay’s when there are a million things going on around us.
 I can now enjoy my time with Mason and he is finally a calm, happy and confident dog.”

 – Cristina Piergentili owner of Mason